Amazon Marketplace

 MAP (Minimum Advertised Price) is the lowest price at which manufacturers allow their products to be advertised.
 Many brand agreements include MAP clauses to protect price competition and brand perception.
 Sellers must comply with MAP guidelines to avoid legal conflicts with manufacturers.

-Open term pageMCF
+Open glossary pageMCF

 Multi-Channel Fulfillment